pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 {% include video id="TyFHmhjm5ig" provider="youtube" %}

-> In the video, you might that an extra beacon is spawned in using `shellcode inject x64 <pid> <local/path>`.
+💡 *In the video, you might that an extra beacon is spawned in using `shellcode inject x64 <pid> <local/path>`.
 This is used for get a stable demon if the first demon is dead.
-This operation is optional.
+This operation is optional.*
+{: .notice--info}

 ### 💠 Kerberos
 Delegation allows a user or machine to act on behalf of another user to another service.
 A common implementation of this is where a user authenticates to a front-end web application that serves a back-end database.
 The front-end application needs to authenticate to the back-end database (using Kerberos) as the authenticated user.